Cloudera Documentation

 2. On the side menu bar, click NEW CONNECTION.

-The Create New Data Connection modal window appears.
+The Create New Data Connection modal is displayed.

 1. On the Connection Settings tab, select the preferred connection type from the drop-down list